-The 52mm Solid Neutral Density Infrared (IR) 2.1 Filter from Tiffen has several uses and offers the possibility to achieve otherwise unachievable results.
+The 52mm Water White Glass IRND 2.1 Filter from Tiffen has several uses and offers the possibility to achieve otherwise unachievable results.
 This filter provides clearer and purer neutral density than provided by standard ND filters.
-The benefit is that it works better with today's hi-definition cameras and lenses.
+The benefit is that it works better with today's high-definition cameras and lenses.
 Because of this enhanced clarity, stronger grade ND filters can be used while still enabling the shooter to adjust exposure without affecting color balance.

 ND filters appear gray and reduce the amount of light reaching the either the sensor of a digital camera or the film plane of a traditional film camera.
 Neutral density filters are used to create some unusual special effects such as capturing the "blur" of the rippling water of a waterfall or the swirling effect of city traffic.
 Since they allow the use of slower shutter speeds in bright light, it becomes possible to create these special effects that would normally not be possible to capture without the filter.
 And since they can also help to control your depth of field, they permit you to shoot at wider apertures.
 Ultimately, their value is in helping to prevent bright, overly washed-out images shot in bright light.

 A 2.1 (7-stop) neutral density filter causes such a distinction between fore/background that your subject will become completely isolated from the rest of the image.
 Water will appear to be flowing at a rapid rate even though in reality, it was just a trickle.
 Using this filter on a very bright beach with a high ISO will prevent the shot from being completely washed out and overexposed.